dper/kanjiscripts/README.md

 To generate phonetic (kana) readings of sentences written in standard Japanese (using kanji), we use a program called **Mecab** (<https://code.google.com/p/mecab/>).
 The website there is not particularly enlightening.
 Regardless, Mecab is a morphological analyzer, which means it looks at a series of symbols and tries to parse them into words that form a sentence.
 There are several steps to the installation.
 I'm running Debian Sid, and if you're running a similar flavor of Linux, you can follow my directions fairly closely.
 If you aren't, this could be tedious.
 Sorry!

+*Warning: If you miss any steps or do them a little incorrectly, the error messages you see later might not have any releveant information.
+Go through this process slowly.*

 First, install the necessary packages.
-Be careful not to skip any, because if you're missing some of these, the resulting error messages may not be helpful.
+Make sure you install `mecab-ipadic-utf8` and not just the regular `mecab-ipadic`.

     # apt-get install mecab mecab-ipadic-utf8 ruby-ffi ruby-dev ruby-mecab